DataShades/cloud-thumbnailer/README.rst

 Cloud Thumbnailer
 =================

-This Python plugin allows to imort resized images with their thumbnails into you cloud service from External urls, creates 1 resized image and 1 thumbnail of it.
+This Python plugin allows to import resized images with their thumbnails into your cloud service from external urls, creates 1 resized image and 1 thumbnail of it.

 Now supports: